alexandrainst/danlp/README.md

 -  Coreference resolution

 If you are interested in Danish support for any specific NLP task you are welcome to get in contact with us.

+We do also recommend to check out this awesome [list](https://github.com/fnielsen/awesome-danish) of Danish NLP stuff from Finn Årup Nielsen.

 ## Datasets
 The number of datasets in the Danish is limited.
 The DaNLP repository provides an overview of the available Danish datasets that can be used for commercial purposes.